ChengQiu96/Mango-Classifier/README.md

 # Mango Classifier
-This is Mango and I want to build a neutral network model that can differentiate Mango from other dogs.
+(Inspired by the Hotdog Not Hotdog app from the TV show Silicon Valley) This is Mango and I want to build a neutral network model that can differentiate Mango from other dogs.
+(Mango vs Not Mango)

 <img src="Mango/IMG_9359.jpg" width="500">

 # DATA SET